 Platforms providing traders with the opportunity to exchange cryptocurrencies have increasingly started to apply registration requirements.
 In many cases, these are justified on the basis of newly introduced KYC and AML regulations.
-Thankfully, there are still exchanges that allow users to swap digital coins without requiring a verified account.
+As it turns out, however, there are still exchanges that allow users to swap digital coins without requiring a verified account.

 Also read: Coinsquare Lays off 40 Employees in a Troublesome Month for Crypto ExchangesLosing the Balance, Again